ykim3146/Anthracycline-spectral-classification/README.md

 2. Features are standardized and decomposed via Principal Component Analysis (PCA) based purely on training concentrations in a controlled buffer environment.
 A SVM classifier is then trained and tested.
 To evaluate translational viability, the pre-trained PCA space and SVM decision boundaries are directly applied to classify targets within complex synthetic clinical biofluids.

 ---
+## Demo Dataset
+A dummy dataset (`sample_data.xlsx`) is provided in this repository to demonstrate the code structure and verify that the pipeline executes correctly.
+---

 Prepare your dataset matching the structure described above.